Dave Skaugstad

-David Wendell Skaugstad (born January 10, 1940) is an American former Major League Baseball pitcher.
+David Wendell Skaugstad (January 10, 1940 – July 16, 2023) was an American Major League Baseball pitcher.
 The left-hander appeared in two games for the Cincinnati Redlegs during the 1957 season.
 He was listed as 6 ft 1 in tall and 179 lb.
 He was also the first person born in the 1940s to make his MLB debut.

 Born in Algona, Iowa, and a graduate of Compton High School in Southern California, Skaugstad was signed by the Redlegs on September 7, 1957, at the age of 17.
 His first MLB appearance came just 18 days later, on September 25, at Crosley Field in Cincinnati.
 He entered the game in the top of the sixth inning with the Reds trailing the Chicago Cubs, 7–2.
 He pitched four shutout innings, giving up three hits and three walks while striking out four batters.